 JBL being a progressive and dynamic private sector Bank formulated its own Credit Policy Guidelines to efficiently and professionally manage risks arising out of its credit operation.
 The Credit Policy Guidelines was initially approved by the Board of Directors in its 59th meeting held on January 08, 2006.
-Lastly it was reviewed by the Board of Directors of the Bank in its 305th meeting held on April 24, 2017.
-As per Credit Risk Management Guidelines of Bangladesh Bank, the credit policy of JBL has been refined from time to time.
+As per Credit Risk Management Guidelines of Bangladesh Bank, the credit policy of JBL has been reviewed regularly.